-TauroLock™ must be stored at temperatures of 15 °C to 30 °C. Please note that you must not freeze TauroLock™ under any circumstances.
+TauroLock™ must be stored at temperatures between 15 °C and 30 °C. While ampoules can only be used once, vials should be used up within 48 hours.
+Please note that you must not freeze TauroLock™ under any circumstances.

 “Recommendation 34: As an additional strategy to prevent CRBSIs, taurolidine locking should be used because of its favorable safety and cost profile.
 Grade of Recommendation B - Strong consensus (100% agreement).”